shirakaba/react-nativescript/README.md

     </a>
 </p>

-I can't get the sample app to build currently (see my issue filing): https://github.com/NativeScript/nativescript-cli/issues/4469

-However, I think the renderer itself is a good start.
+Status: I've written a minimum-working-example renderer, and now I'm trying to get the sample app to make use of it.

 I'm always keeping an eye on the `#general` chat of the [NativeScript Slack](https://nativescriptcommunity.slack.com) if you'd like to talk about this project.
 If this gets unexpected traction, I could look into setting up a dedicated Gitter.